CycloneDX/cyclonedx.org/index.md

 [Package URL](https://github.com/package-url/purl-spec) (purl) specification was also included to provide CycloneDX a reference to the native ecosystem metadata about the component.

-Today, many organizations using Dependency-Track do so using CycloneDX as their preferred BoM format.
-Publishing CycloneDX BoMs can be handled through an API or via the [Dependency-Check Jenkins plugin](https://plugins.jenkins.io/dependency-check-jenkins-plugin), currently in use by thousands of organizations.
+Today, many organizations using Dependency-Track do so using CycloneDX as their preferred BOM format.
+Publishing CycloneDX BOMs can be handled through an API or via the [Dependency-Track Jenkins plugin](https://plugins.jenkins.io/dependency-track), currently in use by thousands of organizations.